dschnare/jekyll-tools/README.md

 Hooks can optionally be specified for each of the tools in your `_config.yml` by using the `hooks` key in the tool settings hash.
-If no hooks are specified then the tool employs a fallback that typically acts as a nullop.
+If no hooks are specified then the tool employs a fallback that typically acts as a nullop, so it's perfectly safe to not specify a hooks file.

 When hooks are specified in your defaults hash and in your tool settings hash, then the hooks will cascade.
 This means that if a hook is specified in your default hooks it doesn't have to be sepcified in your setting hooks.

+Look in the `_hooks` directory for documenation on the built-in hooks.